 Why is Mercedes-Benz SLS AMG tire pressure warning light on?

 If your Mercedes-Benz SLS AMG is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If Mercedes-Benz SLS AMG low tire pressure warning light is on, check all Mercedes-Benz SLS AMG tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 How to reset tire pressure warning light for Mercedes-Benz SLS AMG?

 To reset tire pressure monitoring system for Mercedes-Benz SLS AMG, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mercedes-Benz SLS AMG?
+What is recommended winter tire pressure for Mercedes-Benz SLS AMG?

 Recommended winter tire pressure for Mercedes-Benz SLS AMG is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Mercedes-Benz SLS AMG tire inflation will decrease with lower outside temperatures, so make sure to check Mercedes-Benz SLS AMG tire pressure during winter months regularly to keep Mercedes-Benz SLS AMG tires properly inflated in the winter.